 For all the historical revisionists in our country today who want to erase our nation’s history, you can kiss my confederate-heritage ass and here is why:

 My great-grandfather was Landon Brame Edwards (1845 – 1910).
 He was educated at Randolph-Macon College.
 At age 18, he left college and enlisted in Drewry’s Company, Virginia Artillery, and served the Confederate States of America until the end of the Civil War.
-After the war, my great-grandfather attended Richmond Medical College and New York University, where he received his M.D. in 1867.
+He became a surgeon during the war out of necessity.
+For 110 years, these numbers stood as gospel: 618,222 men died in the Civil War, 360,222 from the North and 258,000 from the South — by far the greatest toll of any war in American history.
+After the Civil War ended, my great-grandfather attended Richmond Medical College and New York University, where he received his M.D. in 1867.

 Dr. Edwards became editor of the Virginia Medical Monthly and secretary of the Medical Society of Virginia, of which he was a founding member.
 He was an intern in the Charity Hospital on Blackwell’s Island and then assistant physician at the hospital for nervous diseases at Lake Mahopac, New York.
 He engaged in practice in 1868 at Lynchburg, Virginia, and two years later was active in establishing the Medical Society of Virginia.

-I am proud of my heritage, and to be an American who served his country in the U.S. Marine Corps.
+I am proud of my heritage, and to be an American who served his country in the U.S. Marine Corps for two decades.
 My father served in WWII.
 My grandfather in WWI.
 My great-grandfather in the Civil War, and my great-great-great-grandfather in the American Revolution.
 That is a history to be proud of my friends and it is something I will never let anyone take away.

 - Gimme Putt Golf Rule Complaint - February 19, 2024